blasecapital/blase/README.md

 Expected users include healthcare researchers, finance professionals, environmental scientist, manufacturers, academics, and hobbyists.

 ### Development
 Given the range of use cases, the library needs to function with different kinds of data, so developing with sample datasets is necessary for creating practical functions.
+Furthermore, batched data extracting and loading is required to handle datasets larger than memory.

 Steps to success: